A Place for Mom

 • Do the staff members work consistently with the same group of residents?

-• Does the ratio of caregivers to residents fluctuate depending on a resident’s level of care?
+• Does the ratio of caregivers to residents fluctuate?

-To find out the requirements in your state, review the 2022 State Assisted Living Regulatory Summaries, maintained by the American Health Care Association and the National Center for Assisted Living.
+To find out the most recent staffing requirements in your state, review the 2023 Assisted Living State Regulatory Review and Report.
+These regulation summaries are maintained by the American Health Care Association (AHCA) and the National Center for Assisted Living (NCAL).
+They provide clear outlines of the state standards for assisted living communities, including necessary staff-to-resident ratios as well as mandatory training of caregiving staff.

 Residents do face certain risks when there are fewer caregivers for each resident.